benshu/dotfiles/README.md

 ## Link dotfiles manually
 GNU stow is used to link the configuration files to their proper location.

-Each configuration pacakge has a `.stowrc` resource file to specify the target dir, stow dir, and ignored files.
+Each configuration package has a `.stowrc` resource file to specify the target directory, stow directory, and ignored files.
-To stow a specific pacakage:
+To stow a specific package:
 ```
 cd <package-dir> && stow .
 ```